-Social distancing upends businesses dependent on sharing
+Uber lays off 3,700 as virus upends sharing economy

 Even in its worst-case scenario — an 80% decline in ridership through 2020 — Uber has said it would end the year with $4 billion in cash.
 That would still mean burning through almost $7 billion this year, which could create problems for Uber’s larger ambitions such as self-driving cars and air taxis.

-Home-sharing services such as Airbnb are likewise slashing staff as the thought of opening living spaces to strangers begins to feel like an anachronism.
+Airbnb is slashing staff as the thought of opening living spaces to strangers begins to feel like an anachronism.

 On Tuesday, the company announced it was cutting a quarter of its workforce, some 1,900 people.
 The San Francisco-based company expects its revenue to drop by more than half this year.